Introducing CAN…

 Turning Ideas Into Action for Humboldt County Agriculture

-The CAN Strategic Doing Convening is a half-day, in-person event designed to bring together farmers, advocates, and industry leaders from across cannabis production.
-Together, we’ll tackle the unique challenges and opportunities facing the Emerald Triangle by collaboratively creating actionable projects that make an immediate impact.
+The first CAN Strategic Doing Convening took place on March 29 at Cal-Poly Humboldt in Arcata, California.
+This half-day, in-person event brought together farmers, advocates, and industry leaders across agricultural sectors in the Emerald Triangle by collaboratively creating actionable projects that make an immediate impact.

 The Cooperative Agriculture Network runs an annual Cooperative Academy to provide you with training, resources and mentorship for effective cooperation, whether you’re cooperating with your neighbors, starting a multi-farm co-op, or contributing to the industry-wide initiative.